Tuesday, June 30, 2020

 By Ezekiel Kimosop

 The incident also sparked hot debates on online platforms, especially on Facebook regarding "black on white" racism in America and Europe.
 For the Christian community, this incident has ushered in a time for sober reflection on this problem.
-How should Christian respond to racism?
-Should we condemn it openly?
+How should Christians respond to racism?
+Should we condemn it openly or covertly?
 What does Scripture reveal on racism?

 HISTORICAL PERSPECTIVE ON RACISM IN AMERICA

-In order to make a sound evaluation of this vice, it is important to appreciate the history of Black racism in America.
+In order to make a sound evaluation of this vice, it is perhaps important to appreciate the history of Black racism in America which has epitomized global racism.

 Racial segregation and discrimination is not a new phenomenal in American society.
 It perhaps predates the American independence in 1776.
-Before European settlers set foot in America, Red Indians and other natives lived in the expansive "new world".
-Within decades, these communities declined and faded away.
+Before European settlers set foot in America, Red Indians and other natives and indigenous people lived in the expansive "new world".
+Within decades of European settlement in America, these communities rapidly declined in numbers and some faded away from the global face.

-The native communities faced all manner of systematic injustices, including repression, land confiscation and limited access to state amenities.
+The native communities faced all manner of systemic racial injustices, including repression, land confiscation and limited access to state amenities.
 They were finally driven into native reserves that still exist today.
+This phenomenon is evident in Africa where some European settlers took away land from indigenous people and relocated them to native reserves where life is unbearable.

-According to Wikipedia, Racism in the United States has existed since the colonial era, when white Americans were given legally or socially sanctioned privileges and rights while these same rights were denied to other races and minorities.
+According to Wikipedia, Racism in the United States has existed since the colonial era.
+The White Americans were given access to legally sanctioned privileges and rights while these same rights were denied to other races and minorities.

-European Americans—particularly affluent white Anglo-Saxon Protestants—enjoyed exclusive privileges in matters of education, immigration, voting rights, citizenship, land acquisition, and criminal procedure throughout American history.
-Non-Protestant immigrants from Europe, particularly the Irish, Poles, and Italians, often suffered xenophobic exclusion and other forms of ethnicity-based discrimination in American society until the late 19th and early 20th centuries.
+European Americans—particularly affluent white Anglo-Saxon — enjoyed exclusive privileges on matters of education, immigration, voting rights, citizenship, land acquisition, and criminal procedure throughout American history.
+Non-Protestant immigrants from Europe, particularly the Irish, Poles, and Italians, often suffered xenophobic exclusion and other forms of ethnicity-based discrimination in American society until the late and early 20th centuries.

 Historically, Hispanics have also experienced continuous racism in the US.
 Additionally, South, Southeast, and East Asians have also been discriminated against.
 Pacific Islander Americans also experience discrimination and marginalization.